ShunSakurai/check_forbidden/README.md

 - If you choose an existing CSV file as the result file, the result will be added to the bottom of it

 ### Options
-You can specify what kind of segments to include in the search range.
-To display the options pane, click on the gear ⚙ icon.
-To hide the pane, click on the triangle ▲ icon.
+You can specify what kind of segments to include in the search range.To display the options pane, click on the gear ⚙ icon.To hide the pane, click on the triangle ▲ icon.

 ![Options](https://raw.github.com/wiki/ShunSakurai/check_forbidden/check_forbidden_options.png)